- This line was added.

 And finally, here is the promised

 Commits that have been pushed become public history and once someone has pulled them they become shared history.
-Shared history should never normally not be changed, which means:
+Shared history should never be changed, which means:

-The reason is that anyone having pulled the history, by pulling again their remote branches branch will now point to the changed history but their corresponding local branches branch will still point to the previous history.
-This can be very confusing and hard to recover from, especially if they already have nontrivial changesrequires them to reset the local branch to the new remote one.
-If someone already made changes, they will have to rebase their changes onto the new remote branch.
+The reason is that anyone having pulled the history, by pulling again their remote branches will now point to the changed history but their local branches will still point to the previous history.
+This can be very confusing and hard to recover from, especially if they already have nontrivial changes.

 The repositories are hosted on DESY Stash.